 The promise that Yahweh will fight for Israel (laham niphal; Exod 14:14), and the recognition that he is doing so (14:25), recur as the people reach Kadesh-barnea (Deut 1:29–30), as they are close to entering Canaan under Joshua (3:21–22), in the prospect of other battles they may be involved in (20:1–4), and as a report of specific battles with the occupants of Canaan (Josh 10:14, 42) and of the completion of the victory over these peoples (23:3, 10) (Braulik).
 “All these kings and their countries Joshua captured in one stroke, because Yahweh the God of Israel was fighting for Israel” (10:42).
 “I got your ancestors out of Egypt, and they came to the sea,” Yahweh reminds the gathering at Shechem in Josh 24:6–7, “and they cried out to Yahweh.
 He put darkness between them and the Egyptians, and the sea came on them and covered them.
 Your eyes saw what I did against the Egyptians.”

 Yahweh fighting for Israel is not just a reality associated with the exodus and the taking of Canaan.
 When we need it, “our God will fight for us” (Neh 4:20 [14]).
 The account of Yahweh’s bringing disaster on the Assyrian army in 2 Kgs 18–19 manifests parallels with Exod 14.
-Speaking of the exodus and its aftermath as deliverance from people with a strange language (Ps 114:1) suggests that deliverance from subsequent foreign invaders and overlords such as Assyria and Babylon, and later Persia, is being portrayed in light of those events at the beginning (cf. Deut 28:49; Isa 28:11; Jer 5:15) (Bosman, “Psalm 114").
-Ezekiel promises action against the powers of his day that matches his action in Moses’s day, and one could say that throughout Ezek 29–32 Yahweh is threatening once more to show his splendor through Pharaoh.
+Speaking of the exodus and its aftermath as deliverance from people with a strange language (Ps 114:1) suggests that deliverance from subsequent foreign invaders and overlords such as Assyria and Babylon, and later Persia, is being portrayed in light of those events at the beginning (cf. Deut 28:49; Isa 28:11; Jer 5:15) (Bosman).sorry, stet Ezekiel promises action against the powers of his day that matches his action in Moses’s day, and one could say that throughout Ezek 29–32 Yahweh is threatening once more to show his splendor through Pharaoh.
 Specifically, “Here am I, against you, and I shall show my splendor among you,” Yahweh also says to Sidon.
 “And they will acknowledge that I am Yahweh when I act against it with acts of authority” (Ezek 28:22).
 Such a day “will be for them renown, a day when I show my splendor” (Ezek 39:13).
 More positively:

 But now Yahweh has said this,